Configuring Replication Package

-Replication package is a specific kind of a package, which helps you simply and easily replicate cloud data to relational databases or cloud data warehouses on an ongoing basis with the minimum necessary configuration.
+Replication integration is a specific kind of an integration, which helps you simply and easily replicate cloud data to relational databases or cloud data warehouses on an ongoing basis with the minimum necessary configuration.
 Replication offers dynamic, continuous, incremental delivery of high volumes of data with very low latency.

-To create a replication package, click +NEW in the top menu and select Replication in the Integration column.
-When the package details page opens, perform the following steps:
+To create a replication integration, click +NEW in the top menu and select Replication in the Integration column.
+When the replication details page opens, perform the following steps:

 1. Specify a source connection you replicate data from and a target connection you replicate data to;